How to Successfully Configure InfoAccess

 There are two things you must determine before you begin:

-tnsping, and press enter to test this.
-If the response to this command is "'tnsping' is not recognized as an internal or external command, operable program or batch file", you do not have an Oracle client installed.
-Any other response means the computer has an Oracle client installed.
+'tnsping' is not recognized as an internal or external command, operable program or batch file., then you do not have an Oracle client installed.
+Any other response indicates an active Oracle client installation on the machine.

 Once you have verified whether you have an Oracle client on your computer and what version you require, you may move on to the next steps.

 Install and Test the Oracle Client